 By Nicholas Heembrock on June 23, 2021

-The deadline for the end of extended support for SharePoint 2010 is now April 13, 2021.
-We highly recommend that KnowledgeLake clients using SharePoint 2010 or older begin their migration as soon as possible.
+The deadline for the end of extended support for SharePoint 2010 passed on April 13, 2021.
+We highly recommend that KnowledgeLake customers and any other organization using SharePoint 2010 or older begin planning their migration to a new system as soon as possible.